 CBET offers graduate students and career academics the opportunity to bridge the divide between these fields and offers public access to the expertise of researchers within the Centre through occasional study days and the resources provided on this site.

-On 13 October 2018, the Centre for Bible, Ethics and Theology will be hosting an all-day workshop on Wellness, Illness and the Psalms
+On 13 October 2018, the Centre for Bible, Ethics and Theology hosted an all-day workshop on Wellness, Illness and the Psalms

-Please visit the event page to find out more information and book your place at the workshop.
+Please visit the event page to find out more information.

 Theology Facebook page